-Judi made this recipe for Super Bowl Sunday and, before she could take a picture, half of the dish was already gone–it’s that good.
-You could easily substitute some or all ground turkey in here, if that’s what you prefer.
+Judi, our CEO, made this recipe for Super Bowl Sunday a few years back.
+And because it was such a hit, we decided it may be something you want to make for the big game tomorrow!
+Before she could even take a picture, half of the dish was already gone–it’s that good.
+You could easily substitute some for all ground turkey, if that’s what you prefer.
 Either way, it is a hearty, “light” version that will satisfy your whole family’s appetite.

 2 lb all-purpose potatoes, peeled and quartered